KFracka/MapMark/README.md

 # MapMark

-This project is a simple web application that integrates React, Node.js, and Bootstrap to display a map using the Leaflet API.
+This project is a simple web application that integrates React, Node.js, and Bootstrap to display a map using the Leaflet API - OpenStreetMap.

 ## Table of Contents